jeewhiz113/yelpdeploy/README.md

 The server for the application is hosted locally on port 4000 and the react app is hosted on 3000.

 The database is a postgres database and to connect to the postgres database, follow this link here: https://node-postgres.com/features/connecting
+  -In the .env file, we need to define: PGHOST (localhost), PGUSER (postgres), the default user, PGDATABASE (the database name), PGPASSWORD (password set initially during installation), PGPORT (5432, setup initially).

 ---------------